 Depending on the trail you choose and your fitness level, you can reach the top of Hallasan and hike down in a matter of hours or a full day.

-Known for its stunning autumn foliage, this mountain range in southwestern Korea is particularly spectacular in the fall, when you can look out over a sea of crimson leaves.
-This beloved mountain is located in Jeolla-do province, and the surrounding national park is home to famous waterfalls, temples and wildlife.
+Known for its stunning foliage, this mountain range in southwestern South Korea is particularly spectacular in the fall, when you can look out over a sea of crimson leaves.
+This beloved mountain is located in Jeolla province, and the surrounding national park is home to famous waterfalls, temples, and endangered wildlife.

 If you want to get off the well-trodden path and do some hiking in a place few foreigners ever see, make your way to Juwangsan National Park in Gyeongsangbuk-do province.